navig-me/telert/README.md

 with telert("Critical operation", only_fail=True):
     # This block will only send a notification if an exception occurs
     risky_function()

+# Specify a provider
+with telert("Teams notification", provider="teams"):
+    # This will send to Teams regardless of the default provider
+    teams_specific_operation()
 ```

 #### Function Decorator